Gray leads Lady Raiders in senior season

 “I don’t think it necessarily means something specific to me,” Gray said.
 “It is kind of a lot of pressure, so trying to not focus on that and focus more on the team is what helps me.
 I’m just trying to put the team on my back and try to get some more wins and try not to focus on the points as much.”

-As the All-American’s time as a Lady Raider comes to an end, she is far from slowing down.
+As the All-American’s time as a Lady Raider comes to an end, she is impacting her team more than ever.

 (0) comments